BenjaminSivac/Projects_2022/DataCamp/AirbnbMarket/AirbnbMarket.md

 ### Preparing the Environment

-Importing the required packages for importing, performing data manipulation, and visualization.
+Importing the required packages for importing data, performing data manipulation, and creating visualizations.

 ``` r
 library(tidyverse)